Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes IP.md

 ## 1. Web application

 ### User friendly:
+Before creating the views, I created some screen designs.
+This allowed me to easily drag parts around until I was content with the result.

 | ![Schets](https://user-images.githubusercontent.com/84376526/169283094-832a330c-2ac4-4685-853b-e7e9d48648a0.png) |
 | :--: |
 | ^ A first design I made for the bugger page view, along with the navbar. |